kurtosis-tech/kardinal/README.md

 ## Can't wait to get started?

-Visit the [Kardinal playground](https://github.com/kurtosis-tech/kardinal-playground/) and experience a simple demonstration of how Kardinal can enhance your development workflow.
+Visit the [Kardinal playground](https://github.com/kurtosis-tech/kardinal-playground/) to experience a simple demonstration of how Kardinal can enhance your development workflow.

 ## What is Kardinal?